ritishgumber/aws-snowball-user-guide/doc_source/using-client.md

 ## Authenticating the Snowball Client to Transfer Data<a name="setting-up-client"></a>

 Before you can transfer data with your downloaded and installed Snowball client, you must first run the `snowball start` command\.
 This command authenticates your access to the Snowball\.
-For you to run this command, the Snowball you use for your job must be onsite, plugged into power and network, and turned on\.
+For you to run this command, the Snowball you use for your job must be on\-site, plugged into power and network, and turned on\.
 In addition, the E Ink display on the Snowball's front must say **Ready**\.

 **To authenticate the Snowball client's access to a Snowball**